shahadat015/todo/README.md

 ## Usage

-Go to project directory using localhost/foldername or vertualhost e.g. todo.dev
+Go to project directory using localhost/foldername or virtual host e.g. todo.dev

 ## File structure
 I have folllowed laravel folder structure but not 100%